 JOIN OrderItems oi ON o.order_id = oi.order_id;

-or Memcached
+Redis or Memcached to reduce

 repetitive queries.